ethereum/remix-project/team-best-practices.md

 # Milestone

  - A milestone should **only** contain items we are sure to finish.
- - The end of a milestone trigger a new release.
+ - The end of a milestone triggers a new release.
  - Milestone items and duration should take in account time spent in bugs fixing and support.
  - The team should commit to the milestone duration.
  - If a dev finish early he/she can help other to push remaining tasks.